The skyscraper technique was first introduced back in 2016 by Brian Dean of Backlinko and then popularized by other figures like Neil Patel.

 Why is the Skyscraper Technique Important?

-The skyscraper technique is very important because it helps you build an awesome content idea that stands out on the SERP and attracts valuable traffic, quality backlinks, shares on social media, and comments from readers of your content.
+The SEO skyscraper technique is very important because it helps you build an awesome content idea that stands out on the SERP and attracts valuable traffic, quality backlinks, shares on social media, and comments from readers of your content.

 Like we covered earlier, a vital factor for this method to work is the link building benefits that come along with it.